#TogetherWeLead in 2025

 the context

-As we look ahead, it’s important to recognize the foundation we’ve built.
+We have a strong foundation on which to build that leadership.
 Canada’s strength lies in uniting global leadership, supporting the most marginalized, and showing unwavering commitment to global solutions.
 For decades and across different governments, Canada has provided leadership in crucial moments from helping to end apartheid in South Africa, to standing up for the health and rights of women and girls.
 This cross-party consensus of supporting democracy, human rights, and health globally has been crucial in shaping Canada’s role in the world and leadership and in benefitting our own economy and stability.

 While our investments in international assistance make up less than half of 1% of Canada’s wealth, they have had significant impact.
 Between 2000 and 2020, for instance, child mortality fell by 50%, and the prevalence of the world’s deadliest infectious diseases were halved.
 This progress was fueled by political leaders who embraced the idea that people shouldn’t suffer and die just because of where they are born.
 Canada’s voice and influence on global issues should not be a political issue.
 It is part of our identity.